Dongming20/GYRODMD/README.md

-GYRODMD is a python code for Dynamic Mode Decomposition analysis of Gyrokinetics.
+GYRODMD is a python code for Dynamic Mode Decomposition analysis for Gyrokinetics.

 Please put the gyrodmd.py file in the same directory of your python code and import it using following:
 ```bash